hrp-stats/hrp-stats.github.io/README.md

                         Set this flag if headers are included
 ```

 The input file must only contain IP addresses and be sorted by the addresses.
-You can use the following command to feed your unsorted zmap file to our tool:
+We provided an exemplary command which can be used to feed your unsorted zmap file to our tool:

 ```
 cut -d, -f ${ip_address_column} ${zmap_file} | \